pfptcommunity/pfptcommunity/README.md

 <br>

-## Microsoft Excel or Power BI consuming TAP API data
+## Microsoft Excel or BI tools consuming TAP API data

-Both Microsoft Power BI and Excel can directly fetch JSON data from an REST endpoint.
+Several BI tools, like Microsoft Power BI and/or Excel can directly fetch JSON data from an REST endpoint.
 See the [Microsoft doc](https://docs.microsoft.com/en-us/power-query/connectors/web/web) for more information.
 Below you can see and download a sample Excel sheet that fetches data from the People endpoint(s).

 | Action  | Description |
 | ------------- | ------------- |